Audition (1999 film): Plot

-Shigeharu Aoyama visits his wife Ryoko in hospital, where she dies from an undisclosed illness.
-Seven years later, Shigeharu's teenage son Shigehiko encourages him to find a new wife.
-Shigeharu's friend, film producer Yasuhisa Yoshikawa, devises a fake casting audition at which young women audition for the starring role in a new television series, though they are actually auditioning for the part of Shigeharu's new wife.
-Posing as a casting director, Shigeharu is immediately enchanted by an applicant named Asami Yamazaki, who says she was pursuing a career as a ballet dancer until injuries ended her aspirations.
+Shigeharu Aoyama's wife Ryoko dies from an undisclosed illness.
+Seven years later, Shigeharu's teenage son Shigehiko encourages him to remarry.
+Shigeharu's friend, film producer Yasuhisa Yoshikawa, organizes a fake casting call, at which young women ostensibly audition for the starring role in a new television series.
+Posing as a casting director so he can meet the aspiring actress, Shigeharu is immediately enchanted by an applicant named Asami Yamazaki, a former ballerina who claims her dancing career ended due to injuries.

-Yasuhisa is suspicious when he cannot reach any of the references in Asami's résumé, such as a music producer she said she worked for, who turns out to have gone missing eighteen months earlier.
-Shigeharu is so enthralled that he pursues her anyway.
-She lives in a tiny apartment, containing little more than a large sack and a telephone; she sits perfectly still next to the phone for four days after the audition, waiting for it to ring.
-When it finally does, she answers and pretends that she never expected Shigeharu to call.
-After several dates, she accompanies him to a hotel, where Shigeharu intends to propose marriage.
-She reveals burn scars on her body and, before having sex, demands that Shigeharu pledge his love to her.
-Deeply moved, he agrees.
-In the morning, Shigeharu receives a call from the front desk to inform him that Asami has left.
+Yasuhisa is suspicious when he cannot reach any of the references in Asami's résumé, including a music producer who went missing 18 months earlier, but Shigeharu continues to pursue her regardless.
+In her very small apartment, which contains little more than a large sack and a telephone, Asami sits perfectly still next to the phone for four days after the audition.
+When it finally rings, she answers, pretending she never expected Shigeharu to call.
+After several dates, she accompanies Shigeharu to a love hotel, where he intends to propose marriage.
+She reveals burn scars across her body and, before having sex, demands that he pledge his love to her.
+Deeply moved, he complies.
+The following morning, Shigeharu receives a call from the front desk to inform him that Asami has left.

-Shigeharu tries to track down Asami, but all of the contacts on her résumé are dead ends, as Yasuhisa warned.
-At the dance studio where she said she trained, he finds a man with prosthetic feet who tortured her by burning her legs when she was a child.
-The bar where she said she worked has been abandoned for a year following the murder and dismemberment of the owner, and a local man tells Shigeharu that the police found an extra tongue, an extra ear, and three extra fingers when they recovered the body.
-Shigeharu has hallucinations of the body pieces.
+Shigeharu tries to find Asami, but all of the contacts on her résumé are dead ends, as Yasuhisa warned.
+At the dance studio where Asami trained, Shigeharu finds her former instructor, who tortured Asami by burning her legs when she was a child and now has prosthetic feet.
+Shigeharu then goes to the bar where Asami claims to have worked, where he learns from a local man that the bar has been closed for a year following the murder and dismemberment of the owner, and that the police found an extra tongue, an extra ear, and three extra fingers upon recovering the body.